 r.
-Maya Kronfeld has played an integral role on the SJW faculty for four years.
+Maya Kronfeld has played an integral role on the SJW faculty for a decade.
 Her tremendous piano technique and warm teaching style have made her a favorite among Jazz Campers.
 Maya’s deeply thoughtful approach to music and life helps her to connect with all students.

 Maya completed her PhD in Comparative Literature from the University of California, Berkeley.
 She has given lectures internationally on literature, philosophy, critical theory and music.
 Her article, “The Philosopher’s Bass Drum: Adorno’s Jazz and the Politics of Rhythm” was published in the internationally renowned journal Radical Philosophy.
 In the fall, Maya will join the distinguished Princeton Society of Fellows as the Cotsen Fellow in Humanistic Studies, 2020-2023.

 Maya was also featured in a recent article in DownBeat magazine, after her performance at the Newport Jazz Festival with Thana Alexa, Antonio Sanchez, and Matt Brewer!
 Click on the link below to read all about it.